The Convenient Setting for Denjoy--Carleman Differentiable Mappings of Beurling and Roumieu Type

 Obviously the identity is continuous from left to right.
-The space on the right-hand side is as a projective limit of Banach spaces convenient and $C^{(M)}(U,F)$ satisfies the uniform boundedness principle \ref{nmb:6.1} with respect to the set of point evaluations.
+The space on the right-hand side is as a projective limit of Banach spaces convenient and $C^{(M)}(U,F)$ satisfies the uniform boundedness principle, i.e., Theorem \ref{nmb:6.1}, with respect to the set of point evaluations.
 Thus the identity from right to left is bounded. \end{demo}

 \begin{theorem} Let $E$ and $F$ be Banach spaces and let $U\subseteq E$ be open and convex.
 Then we have

 as vector spaces with bornology.
 Here $K$ runs through all compact convex subsets of $U$ ordered by inclusion and $(r_k)$ runs through all sequences of positive real numbers for which $\rho^k/r_k\to 0$ for all $\rho>0$. \end{theorem}